consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 ![finished box](http://i.imgur.com/AuGALrD.jpg)
 >old picture, MDF thickness may vary.

 Finish the box with some 100 grit sandpaper and then 180 grit sandpaper.
 Sand each side but try not to sand the corners too much so they don't get rounded.
-Keep sanding until you're happy with the product.
+Keep sanding until you're happy with the final product.
 After sanding, take a wet piece of cloth and give the box a good clean to get rid of every wood particle or glue.

 Now onto the **painting** part.

 Put some newspaper on the floor or a table and put your box in the middle on top of some small scrap pieces of MDF (to keep the box in the air) so the box doesn't get stuck to the newspaper.
 Follow the instructions in the spray can and paint the front and inside of the box.
-A good Rustoleum spray can will last for about 3 boxes of this size, so be sure not to over paint, it won't get that much whiter.
+A good Rustoleum spray-can will last for about 3 boxes of this size, so be sure not to over paint, it won't get that much whiter.

->What I did was I kept the spary can about 30cm of distance from the box and painted it from left to right and then back left.
-It left some un-painted parts but it's ok.
-I waited for about a minute and gave it another pass the same way to cover the parts where the wood was still visible.
+>What I did was I kept the spray can about 30cm of distance from the box and painted it from left to right and then back left.
+It will have some un-painted parts but it's ok.
+I waited for about 3 minutes and gave it another pass the same way to cover the parts where the wood was still visible.
 I stoped on the second pass to let it dry.

 You're done with the box now!.